History of Tyre, Lebanon: World War II

 After the start of the Second World War, French troops once again used the historical garrison building of Khan Sour as a base.

 In 1940, French soldiers loyal to Marshal Philippe Pétain dug out an anti-tank trench at Tyre on the road leading South and discovered a marble sarcophagus from the first or second century CE, which is exhibited at the National Museum in Beirut.

 In mid-1941, the joint British–Free French Syria–Lebanon campaign began to topple the Vichy regime in Syria and Lebanon.
 It relied heavily on Indian troops and also included the Australian 21st Brigade.
 These forces liberated Tyre from the Nazi-collaborators on 8 June.

 It is not known how Tyre experienced the end of colonial rule and the transfer of power in the two years leading up to Lebanese independence on 22 November 1943.

 1943 Lebanese independence

-When France dispatched troops to Beirut during the 1945 Levant Crisis, it was Imam Sharafeddin who sent a petition to the Legation of the United States in the capital:
+When France dispatched troops to Beirut during the 1945 Levant Crisis, it was Imam Sharafeddin who sent a petition to the Legation of the United States in the capital.

-We inhabitants of Jabal Amil protest strongly against landing of foreign troops in our country, which is free.
-This is a slighting of our liberty and a disdain of our honor.
-We are prepared to defend our independence.
-We would not hesitate to shed the last drop of our blood to that effect.

 In 1946, Jafariya School was upgraded to be a Secondary School, the first in Southern Lebanon.
 Imam Sharafeddine appointed as its founding director George Kenaan, a Lebanese Christian.
 The expansion was possible especially thanks to funding from merchants who had emigrated from Tyre to Western Africa and made their fortunes there.

 In contrast, a school project by Sharafeddin's political rival Kazem al-Khalil failed despite support from prime minister Riad al-Sulh, to whose family the al-Khalil feudal dynasty was traditionally allied.